David Tipper: Tippermusic

 Following the success of 2016's event, April 2019 lead to the historic "Tipper & Friends - The Full Moon Return" back in Spirit of the Suwannee Music Park in Live Oak, Florida, USA.

-In January 2020, Tipperfam assembled for another "Tipper & Friends" event with a 3 night run back in NOLA (New Orleans, Louisiana).
-This event took place from 3 to 5 January, returning to the Orpheum Theater.
+In January 2020, Tipperfam assembled for another "Tipper & Friends" event with a 3-night run back in NOLA (New Orleans, Louisiana).
+This event took place from 3 to 5 January, this time around playing at The Saenger Theatre.
 In continuing to pay homage to New Orleans culture and musical heritage, the theatre was left with a great impression of the community involved, even going as far engaging with the crowd in the spirit of Tipper during the 3rd and final night, as this event was extremely private with very few in attendance.
 The unofficial after-parties deep within the streets of NOLA continued to further the Tipper-vibes until beyond sunrise.
 This 3-day event was the 8th, and most recent, installment of the "Tipper & Friends" events to date.